trevorflahardy/docuflow/README.md

 npm run build && node dist/index.js build --config ./docuflow.config.js
 ```

+And then you can start a local development server for `dist/output/index.html` using any static server.
+For example, I use the VSCode extension `Live Server`.

 ## Development Note

 This side project of mine is in its infancy.
 I am currently working on the basic functionality of the site.
 This `README.md` will be updated as the project progresses.